If there’s more than one of you at your company, then sure, you can ‘we’ as much as you want.

-I can fully appreciate the appeal of sprinkling ‘we’s all over your website.
+I can fully appreciate the appeal of sprinkling ‘we’s all over your About Page content.

 You want to sound big, credible, reliable.
 There’s strength in numbers, depth in a team, and a hint of success in the pronoun ‘we’.